Are Solar Panels Worth It? 7 Benefits of Installing Solar Panels

+4. The inverter converts the DC input from the panels into AC output for use in your home.
+The output is connected to both your electrical supplier and the National Grid.

-Once they have completed all the relevant safety and quality checks your installer will provide you with all the documentation.
-Your installer should then register your system with the Microgeneration Certification Scheme (MCS).
+5. Once they have completed all the relevant safety and quality checks your installer will provide you with all the documentation.
+Your installer should then register your system with the Microgeneration Certification Scheme (MCS) or an equivalent scheme.

 Finding Solar Panel Installers in the UK

 We recommend comparing quotes from at least 3 different installers to get the best price for your system.
 An installer should come to your home and inspect the project site in order to give you an accurate estimate of what a new solar installation is likely to cost.
 Once you’ve chosen an installer, they will create a plan for the installation before they begin the work.

-Solar Guide can put you in touch with up to 3 MCS registered installers in your area.
+Solar Guide can put you in touch with up to 3 MCS certified (or equivalent) installers in your area.
 Complete our simple enquiry form and we’ll be in touch to provide your free, no obligation quotes.